patilpratik37/patilpratik37.github.io/README.md

 • Participated in e-Yantra Robotics Competition 2022-2023.

-• Engaged in the Smart India Hackathon 2022.
+• Participated in the Smart India Hackathon 2022.

 • Contributed to various college-level Research Paper Competitions.